Sujalshetty1234567890/SKILLLAB_PROR-2026-SignalScope/README.md

 Describe the final version of your project.

 **Response:**
+The final build is a 3-channel, Digital Storage Oscilloscope and Logic Analyzer.
+It utilizes an ESP32 to generate continuous, multiplexed hardware signals.
+These are fed into a Basys 3 FPGA, which uses custom Verilog to digitally filter out electromagnetic interference, count rising edges in 100ms windows, and mathematically classify the frequency bands.
+The classification is sent over a parallel bus to an Arduino, which renders distinct waveform visuals in real-time.

 ## 17.2 What Works Well
+The input signals generated pur being analyzed accurately and being plotted in 3 channels, an upgrade from the version we made in the beginning, their is no much time delay in signal generation and Signal display, with everything working with very low Latency

 ## 17.3 What Still Needs Improvement
+We wanna connect a Graphic LCD for the display of the output signals to give it a traditional DSO feel and some finishing touch.

 ## 17.4 What Changed From the Original Plan

 How did the project change from the initial idea?

 **Response:**
+We initially planned for a 4-channel system including a pure "EMI Noise" channel.
+However, the physical reality of breadboard wire capacitance caused the high-frequency noise signals to flatline.
+To ensure a flawless, presentation-ready demo, we triaged the system down to 3 highly distinct frequency channels, drastically improving system stability and visual clarity.
+And created a 4th channel having idle output signals

 ---